boyanio/angular-wasm/README.md

 ### Pre-compiled dependencies

-For some of the examples, I have pre-compiled parts of the C/C++ source into linked bitcode (*.bc* files) to ease the build process.
+For some of the examples, I have pre-compiled parts of the C/C++ source into linked bitcode (_.bc_ files) to ease the build process.

-+ [libSOIL](https://github.com/boyanio/SOIL-wasm) - Simple OpenGL Image Library (SOIL) is a tiny C library used primarily for uploading textures into OpenGL
+- [libSOIL](https://github.com/boyanio/SOIL-wasm) - Simple OpenGL Image Library (SOIL) is a tiny C library used primarily for uploading textures into OpenGL

 ## Questions & contribution

-You can follow me on Twitter [@boyanio](https://twitter.com/boyanio) and ask me questions you might have.
-You can also open an issue here on GitHub.
-Pull requests are welcome too :-)
+You can reach me on Twitter [@boyanio](https://twitter.com/boyanio).
+You can also open an issue here on GitHub or make a Pull-Request directly.